lammps/lammps/doc/src/dump.rst

 previously in the input script.

 If *f_ID* is used as a attribute, then the local vector calculated by the fix is printed.
-If *f_ID[I]* is used, then I must be in the range from 1-M, which will print the Ith column of the local with M columns calculated by the fix.
-See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.
+If *f_ID[i]* is used, then :math:`i` must be in the range :math:`1`--:math:`M`, which will print the :math:`i`\ th column of the local with :math:`M` columns calculated by the fix.
+See the discussion above for how :math:`i` can be specified with a wildcard asterisk to effectively specify multiple values.

 Here is an example of how to dump bond info for a system, including the distance and energy of each bond: